East Indian Coconut Cake Recipe

 East Indian Coconut Cake

-This traditional East Indian coconut cake is different from regular coconut cakes.
-It's dense and moist, and a delight to eat.
-Traditionally made with fresh coconut, you can also use desiccated coconut.
+This traditional East Indian coconut cake is different from other homemade coconut cakes.
+Dense and moist, and traditionally made with fresh grated coconut, you can also use desiccated coconut.
+Every coconut cake slice is a delight to eat!

 Click the stars to add your rating!
 Left you don’t like it, right you love it!